sudogem/casestudy-website-telemerge/README.md

+# Telemerge

 If no composer.lock exist, you'll generate it using the command:
 $ composer update